DonDebonair/autoplaylistpoetry/README.md

 * (unit)tests
 * Dealing with skipping words to improve results
 * Guarantee a maximum running time by setting time-outs for example.
 Strive for best-effort.
-Running time should improve however, when caching is used and the app is used many time, filling said cache.
+Running time should improve however, when caching is used and the app is used a lot, filling said cache.

 ## Contributions